Autism Curriculum at ABC

 The Intermediate Curriculum

-This set of programs are designed to use the skills learned in the early curriculum to begin learning the skills that are more closely associated with creating social skills, pre-academic skills and increasing quality of life.
+This program is designed to use the skills learned in the early curriculum to begin learning the skills that are more closely associated with developing social skills, pre-academic skills and increasing quality of life.
 It is in these programs that the child begins to use vocalizations to identify objects.
 In other words, this is where a child typically begins to speak for the first time.

 More advanced skills include: